arthurwlima/Coral-Plastidiome/README.md

 # Coral-Plastidiome

+Re-evaluation of plastid sequences occurring in published results of culture-independent coral microbiome studies from the Sotuhwestern Atlantic Ocean (Pires et al 2025).
-Repository containing the scripts and results from the compilation and re-evaluation of published results of culture-independent coral microbiome studies.
-Results from this compilation are currently under review for publication.
+Repository containing the scripts and results from the compilation and re-evaluation of published sequences.

 Taxonomic assignment of microalgae plastid 16S gene sequences follows the flowchart below.
 Sequences fortuitously observed in coral-microbiome studies are re-evaluated based on consensus-blastn searches against the phytoRef/PR2 database, version 4.12 (Decelle et al 2015).